MicrosoftDocs/msteams-docs/msteams-platform/overview-explore.md

 We're excited to announce a major update to the Microsoft Teams!
 New Teams is reimagined from the ground up with performance in mind; it's faster, simpler, smarter, and flexible to ensure better experience for your apps and users.

-The new Teams Client is closely aligned with all the existing Teams Clients where your apps run today.
-At full feature parity, you can use the new Teams Client with all the same capabilities available in Teams today.
+The new Teams Client is closely aligned with all the existing Teams Clients where your apps run.
+At full feature parity, you can use the new Teams Client with all the same capabilities available in Teams.

 If you have an app that runs inside the Classic Teams Client for Windows or Mac, the Teams Web Clients for Edge, Chrome, or Firefox, and our Teams Mobile Clients for Android and iOS, the app will most likely run in the new Teams Client without any issues.